Lake Forest Dethatching Lawn Services

 Lake Forest’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Lake Forest enforces state and local organic waste management regulations, including the Illinois Environmental Protection Act (415 ILCS 5), which prohibits disposal of yard waste in household trash.
-The city’s yard waste program requires residents to use biodegradable paper bags or rigid containers for collection, with no plastic bags allowed.
-Dethatched material should be separated from other yard waste if specified by municipal guidelines.
-On-site composting is permitted, provided piles are set back 5-10 feet from property lines and managed to ensure proper aeration and moisture.
-Best practices for composting dethatched material include mixing with leaves or other brown materials and turning regularly to promote decomposition.
-For more information on composting guidelines, collection schedules, and waste reduction initiatives, contact:
+The city’s yard waste program requires that dethatched material be placed in biodegradable paper bags or rigid containers—never plastic.
+Residents may also utilize the city’s drop-off site, following permit and separation requirements.
+On-site composting is encouraged, provided piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to promote aeration and decomposition.
+The Lake Forest Community Development Department offers educational resources and guidance on composting best practices, supporting the city’s sustainability and waste reduction goals.
+For more information on composting regulations and yard waste disposal, contact:

 Lake Forest Community Development Department